 The downside of skinnier, lighter ropes is that they are not thick enough to be as durable or resistant to abrasion as thicker ropes.
 Skinny ropes are also not rated to withstand as many falls as thick ropes, so they don’t last as long either.
 Additionally, skinny ropes move through belay devices, such as gris-gris, at a faster rate than thick ropes so they can be more difficult to control.

-The thicker ropes, ropes with a diameter of 10 mm and higher, are best for top rope climbing particularly at climbing gyms.
+Ropes with a diameter of 10 mm and higher, are best for top rope climbing, particularly at climbing gyms.
 Because of their durability and ability to withstand multiple falls, they are also useful for when you are working on climbing a new route and expect to fall frequently.

 Because frequent falls at the gym and big walls can wear out a skinny rope quickly, a durable thick rope will help you get the most bang for your buck when it comes to investing in a climbing rope.

 Most climbing ropes can be purchased in increments of different lengths, which contribute to differences in their usefulness.
-The most standard length is 60 meters which will be satisfactory the majority of the time.
+The most standard length is 60 meters, which will be enough for most climbers.

 The weight of climbing ropes can also affect their performance.
-The diameter and length are usually what determine the weight of a climbing rope, but this can also be affected by how dense the rope is depending on its construction also affects its weight.
+The diameter and length are usually what determine the weight of a climbing rope, but this can also be affected by how dense the rope is.

 Rope weights are measured by grams per meter of rope.
 You can figure out the total weight of your rope by multiplying this value by the total length of your climbing rope.

 Plus, freezing weather coupled with a wet rope spells trouble.
 For mountaineering and ice climbing, having a dry treated rope is important.
 It is less essential to sport climbers who might choose not to climb when it starts to rain.
 The dry treated ropes are usually more expensive than others, but the ease of mind and guarantee of safety are worth it.

 The lower the impact force rating number, the less force is placed on the climber when he or she falls.
 The tradeoff here is that a lower impact force can mean more stretch, which can be a disadvantage at climbing gyms or when top roping.